History Executive Protection

 Beginning as an informal part-time agency until 1901 when Congress invited the Secret Service to provide protection for the president.
 The need for presidential protection arose following the assassination of President William McKinley in 1901.

-Initially, Executive Protection Specialists were chosen from organizations like the Secret Service, police departments, and military personnel.
-Eventually, Executive Protection Specialists were able to ascend above the ranks of corporate security.
+Initially, protection specialists were chosen from organizations like the Secret Service, police departments, and military personnel.
+Eventually, EP Specialists were able to ascend above the ranks of corporate security.
 These protection specialists began developing skills specifically pertinent to Executive Protection work; this derived from attending Executive Protection training programs/schools.
 These training facilities and schools were becoming

 Following the September 11th attacks, interest flourished and the need for executive protection expanded even further.
 Now executive protection was inclusive of not only high profile government officials but also persons who served in international diplomats globally.